-The exhibition was organized in collaboration with the Rietberg Museum, Zurich.
+The exhibition is organized by The Metropolitan Museum of Art and the Rietberg Museum, Zurich.

 Philippe de Montebello, Director of the Metropolitan Museum, stated: "While past exhibitions of African art have focused primarily on individual artistic traditions, the scope of this presentation is unparalleled in its cultural breadth.
 These forms of artistic expression are related to divination practices as culturally distinctive as those of the

 Dogon of Mali and the Shona of Zimbabwe.
 Through its selection of works that share an underlying source of inspiration and commonly held values, Art and Oracle will provide an opportunity to consider many of the classic icons of African art history in a new light."